Gail Albert Halaban

-Gail Albert-Halaban (born Gail Hilary Albert, 1970, in Washington, DC) is an American fine art and commercial photographer.
+Gail Hilary Albert-Halaban (born 1970) is an American fine art and commercial photographer.
 She is noted for her large-scale, color photographs of women and voyeuristic urban landscapes.

 Life and career

 Albert-Halaban earned her BA from Brown University and her MFA in photography from Yale University School of Art where she studied with Gregory Crewdson, Lois Conner, Richard Benson, Nan Goldin, and Tod Papageorge.

-Albert-Halaban is represented by Edwynn Houk Gallery in New York City, Jackson Fine Art Gallery in Atlanta, and Podbielski Contemporary in Milan.
+Albert-Halaban is represented by Weinstein Hammons Gallery in Minneapolis, Jackson Fine Art Gallery in Atlanta, and Podbielski Contemporary in Milan.

 About Thirty series

 Albert-Halaban's photographic series About Thirty examines the life of privileged women in New York City and Los Angeles, depicting scenes such as mothers with their nannies and groups of women comparing engagement rings.

 Hopper Redux series

 Albert-Halaban's series Hopper Redux photographs locations in Gloucester, Massachusetts, where Edward Hopper painted, creating contemporary images that reference Hopper's work.